 - Sometimes neurological changes may be part of the problem.
 Trauma (an accident or even just the birth of a child) can contribute to changes in the way the nerves function.
 Less sensitive nerve response can be a part of the problem.

 - Low hormones can often contribute.
 The vulva and vagina are particularly sensitive to hormonal changes as is the brain.
-When there are hormonal shifts, both the brain and body are affected and when the hormones drop a woman’s sensitivity can drop as well.
+When there are hormonal shifts, both the brain and body are affected and when the hormones drop, a woman’s sensitivity can drop as well.

 - Stress and distractions (like children, work issues and housekeeping) can keep the brain from doing its part when you are trying to get aroused.
-The brain is such a large part of sexual functioning.
+The brain is a very large part of sexual functioning.

 It is unclear how common arousal problems are because they so often get confused with problems of low desire or pain.
 We do know that if 43% of women complain of problems with their sexual functioning, a significant portion will be connected to problems with arousal.